List of GM engines: Divisions

 By the 1970s, GM began to see problems with their approach.
 For instance, four different North American divisions (Chevrolet, Pontiac, Oldsmobile and Buick) offered four completely different versions of a 350 cu in V8 engine - very few parts would interchange between the four designs despite their visual similarities, resulting in confusion for owners who naturally assumed that replacement parts would be usable across brands.
 In addition to these issues and the obvious overlap in production costs, the cost of certifying so many different engines for tightening worldwide emissions regulations threatened to become very costly.

 Thus, by the early 1980s, GM had consolidated its powertrain engineering efforts into a few distinct lines.
 Generally, North American and European engineering units remained separate, with Australia's Holden and other global divisions borrowing designs from one or the other as needed.
 GM also worked out sharing agreements with other manufacturers such as Isuzu and Nissan to fill certain gaps in engineering.
 Similarly, the company also purchased other automotive firms (including Saab and Daewoo), eventually folding their engine designs into the corporate portfolio as well.
 GM later reorganized its Powertrain Division into GM Global Propulsion Systems, located at 800 N Glenwood Avenue in Pontiac, Michigan, which became the GM Global Product Group in March 2020 and is in close proximity to the old location of Pontiac Assembly.

-GM's German subsidiary, Opel, relies on a range of three-, four- and six-cylinder gasoline and diesel engines.
+GM's German subsidiary, Opel, relied on a range of three-, four- and six-cylinder gasoline and diesel engines.
 A survey of their range shows a reliance on petrol and diesel four-cylinders, and in 2014, there was only one 3-cylinder engine and one 6 cylinder engine in service in Opel's passenger car range.

 In addition to automobile and truck engines, GM produced industrial engines, which were sold by brands such as Detroit Diesel, Allison, and Electro-Motive.
 Most of these engine designs are unrelated to GM's automotive engines.